rwinkhart/convertroman/README.md

 This package was adapted from [romannumeral](https://github.com/brandenc40/romannumeral) to fit my specific minimal use-case.

-All functionality except for the ability to convert integers to roman numerals has been removed.
+All functionality except for the ability to convert integers to **lowercase** roman numerals has been removed.

 If you need any additional functionality or further documentation, please see the original package.